David-Seis/SecureYourAzureData/SQLSecurity/Security Checklist Template.md

 <br><img src="../graphics/checkbox.png"> All Database Backups are encrypted, or stored on Encrypted media.
 <br><img src="../graphics/checkbox.png"> Server Master Keys and Database Master Keys, along with other Certificate mechanisms, are backed up and secured.
 Ideally in a different location.

-*Microsoft Azure SQL DB environments*
+*Microsoft Azure SQL Database environments*
 <br><img src="../graphics/checkbox.png"> The following reference has been reviewed and approved by appropriate security auditing teams: <a href="https://docs.microsoft.com/en-us/azure/security/fundamentals/physical-security" target="_blank">https://docs.microsoft.com/en-us/azure/security/fundamentals/physical-security</a>
 <br><img src="../graphics/checkbox.png"> All Database Backups are encrypted, or stored on Encrypted media, especially if exported from Microsoft Azure.